đ Table of contents

 The configuration in the src/test/resources/application.properties

-file will be used while we are running the tests, which makes it suitable for test-specific configuration.
+file will be used while we are running the tests, which makes it suitable for all test-specific configuration.

 Add a test-specific configuration file and configure a separate database for the tests.
 Make sure that running the tests doesnât alter (for example delete any data) the development environment database.